mallika-mewar/submission-api-development/README.md

 ### (a)

   (i).
 This request inserts a new comment.

   (ii).
-This request changes an existing comment (iii).
-This request deletes an existing comment
+This request changes an existing comment.

+  (iii).
+This request deletes an existing comment.

 ### (b)